Zhouyuan-Chen/fluid_sketch/README.md

-# TinyCompanion
+# fluid_sketch

-This repo is a sketch...
+This repo is a prototype for my fluid simulator, which is under construction called Tiny Alligator(considering my recent work, I don't know when I will publish it)...

 ## Euler Fluid Simulation: